confluentinc/ksql/docs/operate-and-deploy/migrations-tool.md

 have not.

-You can optionally pass custom request headers to be sent with all ksqlDB requests made as part of the `apply` command.
-In order to do so, pass the location of a file containing the custom request headers with the `--headers` flag:
+You can optionally pass custom request headers to be sent with all ksqlDB requests made as part of the `apply` command by passing the location of a file containing the custom request headers with the `--headers` flag:

 ```